 (3) In this regulation —

-“fauna” means any living thing that is not a human being or a plant and includes the eggs and immature stages of fauna; and
+fauna means any living thing that is not a human being or a plant and includes the eggs and immature stages of fauna; and

-“fish” means any marine or fresh water fish or crustacean or any other form of marine animal life.
+fish means any marine or fresh water fish or crustacean or any other form of marine animal life.

 41. No animal or bird to be landed on island